 The Triangle is a large area with all kinds of resources and amenities and lifestyles.
 Do you want to be downtown?
 Or do you prefer the small town feel.
 Do you want to be close to restaurants or parks?
 How do you spend your free time and what types of amenities are most important for you to live near?
 The answers to these questions will help you narrow down which towns and neighborhoods you should be looking at.
 If you are new to the area, your Realtor should be able to guide you through this process to make sure you land in the right place.

 You can research areas in the Triangle on my local blogs here: Which Triangle Town Should I Move to?
 You can also watch a lot of videos on areas in the Triangle on our videos page.

-Buying a House Checklist #8: Make Must have list
+#8: Make MUST have list

 Decide what things are most important to you in a home.
 When I say “must have’s” I mean things that you absolutely will not purchase the home without.
 This will form the foundation of your search.
 Consciously identifying those things that are non-negotiable will really help you when you fall in love with a property that has one of your wants but not one of your needs.